Guðbjörg Gunnarsdóttir

-Guðbjörg "Gugga" Gunnarsdóttir (born 18 May 1985) is an Icelandic footballer who plays as a goalkeeper for Swedish Damallsvenskan club Eskilstuna United and Iceland's national team.
+Guðbjörg "Gugga" Gunnarsdóttir (born 18 May 1985) is an Icelandic footballer who played as a goalkeeper for Swedish Damallsvenskan club Eskilstuna United and Iceland's national team.
 She represented her country in the 2009 and 2013 editions of the UEFA Women's Championship.
 At club level Guðbjörg has previously represented LSK Kvinner FK and Avaldsnes IL of the Norwegian Toppserien, Turbine Potsdam of the German Frauen-Bundesliga and FH and Valur of the Icelandic Úrvalsdeild.

 Club career

 Beginning her club career with FH, Guðbjörg made 23 Úrvalsdeild appearances before signing for Valur in summer 2002.
 At Valur she overcame a series of injuries to claim four Úrvalsdeild winner's medals and one Icelandic Women's Cup winner's medal.
 She moved to Swedish Damallsvenskan club Djurgårdens IF Dam ahead of the 2009 season.

 Guðbjörg developed an affinity for Djurgården and was proud to captain the club.
 But several other players left due to economic downsizing and when the club was relegated in 2012 she had to leave to protect her national team place.

 In early 2013 Guðbjörg moved to Norway to play for wealthy Toppserien newcomers Avaldsnes IL.
 She also had offers from clubs in Sweden, Germany and Russia.

 After one season in Norway, Guðbjörg announced a move to the German club Turbine Potsdam in December 2013.
 She signed a contract to run for one and a half seasons from 1 January 2014, telling UEFA.com: "If one of the best teams in the world makes you an offer, you cannot say no."

 Unable to dislodge Ann-Katrin Berger from the starting goalkeeper position at Turbine, Guðbjörg moved back to Norway with LSK Kvinner FK in July 2014.
 There she would compete with Nora Neset Gjøen for a place in the team.

 In November 2015 Guðbjörg won the Norwegian Women's Cup, playing in LSK's 3–2 final win over her former club Avaldsnes.
 The following month she announced that she had left LSK and returned to Djurgården, who had been promoted back into the Damallsvenskan for the following season.
 Declaring "it feels great to be back", Guðbjörg looked forward to challenging Susanne Nilsson for a place in the team.
 She missed most of the 2019 and 2020 seasons due to the birth of her twins.

 In January 2021, Guðbjörg signed with Norwegian Toppserien club Arna-Bjørnar.